What can I do to ensure a positive outcome of the surgery?

 Deciding to undergo a surgical intervention is rarely easy.
 However, it is often the only option which can save your life or significantly improve your condition.
 Surgeries are rigorously planned, which means you will have plenty of time to prepare yourself both physically and mentally.

 There are several aspects you can take care of in order to make your surgery and hospital stay less distressing, as well as to ensure the best outcome of the intervention.
 Firstly, you should try to find out as many details as possible regarding the procedure, such as the type of anesthesia it involves, and subsequently discuss the potential risks and complications with your surgeon.

 It is highly recommended to inform your surgeon about any chronic disease you suffer from, such as pulmonary conditions or diabetes.
 Any allergy to medication or anesthetic should be mentioned as well.

 If you are a smoker, you should temporarily quit, as smoking increases the risk of infections and other postoperative complications.
-A proper functioning of the lungs will also speed up the recovery process.
+Proper functioning of the lungs will also speed up the recovery process.
 Thus, your body will heal faster if you quit smoking prior to the intervention.

-It is also advised to inform your doctor about any medicine, supplements or vitamins you take, to limit your alcohol consumption and to have your blood pressure monitored.
+It is also advised to inform your doctor about any medications, supplements or vitamins you take, to limit your alcohol consumption and to have your blood pressure monitored.